HillaryOnyango/BuyHouse/README.md

 # BuyHouse
 # Web Scraping and Data Analysis with Python

 This project demonstrates how to perform basic web scraping and data analysis using Python libraries such as `requests`, `BeautifulSoup`, and `pandas`.
-The data can optionally be stored in an SQL database using SQLAlchemy.
+The data is stored in a Postgres SQL database using SQLAlchemy.
+The base URL for the project is 'https://www.buyrentkenya.com/houses-for-sale' from the website "BuyRentKenya"

 ## 📁 Project Files